PassivePicasso/ThunderKit/README.md

 ![enter image description here](https://i.imgur.com/qgzr9g7.png)

-5. Your Pipeline will now stage AssetBundles during its next run, it will build out the AssetBundles to `<AssetBundleStaging>` and then copy them to each Staging Path specified in the AssetBundleDefs StagingPaths array.
+4. Your Pipeline will now stage AssetBundles during its next run, it will build out the AssetBundles to `<AssetBundleStaging>` and then copy them to each Staging Path specified in the AssetBundleDefs StagingPaths array.

+## Redistributable Libraries

+If you need to create asset libraries that other developers need to depend on use [UnityPackages](Packages/com.passivepicasso.thunderkit/Editor/Core/Data/UnityPackage.cs) to simplify that process.
+UnityPackages provide you with the ability

 ### Using UnityPackages
 UnityPackages can be used to setup asset lists that can be built out to a Unity Asset Package.
 A Unity AssetPackage allows assets to be easily imported into other Unity projects.